-Nathalie Bourque Paule Doré Louis Morin James J. Morris Réal Raymond(1) Brian A. Robbins Andrew John Stevens
+Nathalie Bourque Paule Doré Pierre Fitzgibbon Louis Morin James J. Morris Brian A. Robbins Andrew John Stevens

-- (1) Mr. Réal Raymond does not stand for re-election and therefore, Mr. Raymond's mandate will terminate on August 7, 2017. - (b) Gilles Labbé, as President and Chief Executive Officer (the "CEO") of the Corporation, is not "independent" within the meaning of section 1.4 of Regulation 52-110. - (c) A majority of the directors of the Corporation are "independent" within the meaning of section 1.4 of Regulation 52-110. - (d) The following table sets forth the name of each director of the Corporation who is presently a director of another issuer that is a reporting issuer, the name of the other issuer, the market(s) on which the other issuers are listed or traded and the list of any board committees with the other issuer(s) on which the director is a member:
+- (b) Gilles Labbé, as President and Chief Executive Officer (the "CEO") of the Corporation, is not "independent" within the meaning of section 1.4 of Regulation 52-110. - (c) A majority of the directors of the Corporation are "independent" within the meaning of section 1.4 of Regulation 52-110. - (d) The following table sets forth the name of each director of the Corporation who is presently a director of another issuer that is a reporting issuer, the name of the other issuer, the market(s) on which the other issuers are listed or traded and the list of any board committees with the other issuer(s) on which the director is a member:

-Other Reporting Issuer Name of the Director Name Mari Board Committee of the other issuer Nathalie Bourque Alimentation Couche-Tard Inc. TSX Member of the Human Resources and Corporate Governance Committee Paule Doré CGI Group Inc. (1) TSX NYSE Chair of the Corporate Governance Committee Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee Réal Raymond (2) METRO Inc. TSX Chair of Board of Directors Sun Life Financial Inc. TSX NYSE Member of the Audit & Conduct Review Committee and of the Risk Review Committee Brian A. Robbins Exco Technologies Limited TSX Director AirBoss of America Corp.
-TSX Chair of the Audit Committee
+Other Reporting Issuer Name of the Director Name Market listed Board Committee of the other issuer Nothalia Dauraua Alimentation Couche-Tard Inc. TSX Member of the Human Resources and Corporate Governance Committee Nathalie Bourque The Hydropothecary Corporation TSXV Member of the Audit Committee and of Human Resources and Corporate Governance Committee Paule Doré CGI Group Inc. (1) TSX NYSE Chair of the Corporate Governance Committee Pierre Fitzgibbon WSP Global Inc. TSX Member of the Audit Committee

-N (d.
-Birota Other Reporting Issuer Name of the Director Name Market listed Board Committee of the other issuer Andrew John Stevens De La Rue plc LSE Member of the Human Resources Committee and Audit Committee CAE Inc. TSX NYSE Member of the Human Resources Committee and Chair of Governance Committee
+Other Reporting Issuer Name of the Director Name Market listed Board Committee of the other issuer Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee Brian A. Robbins Exco Technologies Limited TSX Director AirBoss of America Corp.
+TSX Chair of the Audit Committee Andrew John Stevens De La Rue plc LSE Member of the Audit Committee, Ethics Committee, Nomination Committee and Remuneration Committee CAE Inc. TSX NYSE Member of the Human Resources Committee and Chair of Governance Committee